 Laser hair removal vs waxing would not be complete without laying out both pros and cons of laser hair removal as well.
 Because it does have both and we must be transparent about it.

-Cons of laser hair removal
+Cons of laser treatment

 Big upfront investment.
 One big argument against laser hair removal is the cost.
 When you need to pay it upfront before your treatment, you may not be inclined to spend that much money.
 It is indeed significant.
 However, remember that you are paying for a year worth of treatment and investing in your skin care.